javascript-notacion-punto-y-corchetes

 Dot Notation or Bracket Notation in JavaScript

-Two of the most common ways to access the properties of an object are dot notation and bracket notation.
+Two of the most common ways to access an object’s properties are dot notation and bracket notation.

-Each method has its advantages and disadvantages, so let’s see when to use each of them 👇
+Each method has its advantages and disadvantages, so let’s see when to use each one 👇

 FeatureDot NotationBracket Notation